 Tom Walsh has more than 25 years of experience in airport financial planning and analysis.
 He provides financial advice to airport operators and developers in the United States and around the world.
 In the United States, he has provided financial consulting services at a range of large-, medium-, and small-hub airports.
-Additionally, he has served as the project manager or financial analyst on financial feasibility studies in support of the issuance of more than $5 billion in airport revenue bonds.
+Additionally, he has served as the project manager or financial analyst on financial feasibility studies in support of the issuance of more than $11 billion in airport revenue bonds.
 He also has worked extensively on the development and analysis of airline rates and charges methodologies.

-Additionally, Tom led the preparation of feasibility studies in support of the Series 2009, 2013, and 2014 bonds for the Airport Commission, City and County of San Francisco, as well as the Series 2015 D/E Bonds for the Department of Airports of the City of Los Angeles.
+Additionally, since 2009 Tom has led the preparation of feasibility studies for the Airport Commission, City and County of San Francisco in support of the issuance of more than $5 billion of bonds, as well as the Series 2015 D/E Bonds for the Department of Airports of the City of Los Angeles.

 Together, as one Jacobs.